*This post may contain affiliate links. Read more »

 To serve, fluff the rice with a fork and remove the lemongrass stalk, pandan leaves, Indonesian bay leaves, galangal slices, and optional star anise.

 If desired, mold the coconut milk rice into a cone shape, or round shape.
-Top the rice with the toasted peanuts.
+Top the rice with the toasted peanuts, and serve with some of this killer Thai eggplant recipe!

 💡Serving Ideas